 Some non-essential PDF documents that were published before 23 September 2018 may not be fully accessible.
 All subsequent PDF documents will comply with accessibility regulations.

 Our site uses, and / or links to third-party content which the University does not design or control and therefore accessibility standards may vary.

 This site is built upon a third-party platform, ‘LibAnswers + Social’ by Springshare.
-Springshare have conducted their own accessibility testing process (Voluntary Product Accessibility Template), the results of which can be found in this document:
+Springshare have conducted their own accessibility testing process (Voluntary Product Accessibility Template), the results of which can be found here:

 How we tested this website